PRBergerIII/entJavaIndyProject/TimeLog.md

 #### Day's Reflection:
 Everything went pretty smoothly with all of this stuff.
 The only hiccup I had was figuring out how to deal with the fact that my chosen api required both query parameters and a key in the headers, but nothing a bit of googling couldn't solve.

+### <a id="028"></a>2022.04.26 - Week 9
+- Week 9
+  - Readings
+  - Video and Activity
+  -

+#### Day's Reflection:
+Question: should I use annotations for servlets and jsps instead of the web.xml?
+Last semester I used web.xml and found it to be cleaner.